 The City of Pompano Beach has prepared a short summary of the water quality, the current status with lead and copper, as well as some of the steps that are taken every day to ensure the safety and quality of the water.

 The City of Pompano Beach conducted the Lead and Copper testing in 2014 with all 30 of the tested sites passing.
-This test is conducted at customer homes (homes built between 1982 and 1986 mostly) every three years and will be performed again in 2017.
+This test is conducted at customer homes (homes built between 1982 and 1986 mostly) every three years.
 Lead has no color and when it is found in drinking water, the source is from materials and components associated with home plumbing (high lead solder was used in homes with copper pipes until 1986) and fixtures.
 Until recently faucets containing up to 8% lead could be sold.
 Unfortunately, many homes today still contain faucets with high levels of lead.
 Besides replacing the faucets and home plumbing, allowing the water to run out of the tap for 30 seconds to 2 minutes each morning before use is the best way to prevent this type of exposure.
 The City tests the water at the plant to make sure that the water is stable and not corrosive.
 The addition of a chemical to prevent corrosion to the stable water ensures that any lead that could exist in the customer plumbing remains in the pipe (by forming a coating on the pipe) and is not released into the tap water.
 Finding the right formulation is critical and the City is fortunate to have a product that works perfectly with our specific water.
 You may hear other Cities talking about having lead service lines in the system.
 This is not the case for the City of Pompano Beach, as all lead service lines were removed many years ago.

 In addition to the lead and copper testing every three years, we test the water annually for all 80 drinking water compounds.
 The Utilities laboratory (Chemists and Analysts with four year degrees) tests daily for a series of water quality tests (including those that verify the stability of the water) on the water leaving the plant, while the Water Plant Operators test different locations within the plant every two hours.
 These Water Plant Operators are state licensed and have passed extensive study, training and a state examination.
 On-line and automatic analyzers for multiple test parameters continually monitor the water throughout the plant and as the water prepares to leave the plant.
 These instruments are calibrated daily and the continuous data goes into the computer system that operates the plant.
 The system has alarms if required levels are exceeded at critical locations.

 The water is also tested monthly at 90 locations within the distribution system, going to customer homes and businesses, for bacteria, pH (acidity levels), and chlorine (to check for disinfection).
-Staff also collects samples monthly for additional water quality tests at 9% of these sites on a rotating basis.
+Staff also collects monthly samples for additional water quality tests at 9% of these sites on a rotating basis.
 The City has seven automatic analyzers in different sections of the City to continuously monitor important water quality indicators such as chlorine.
 The data from these analyzers is sent to the Water Plant computer system for levels monitoring.
 Staff checks and calibrate the deployed units weekly for accuracy.
 Testing is also conducted daily at the farthest point of the water system in order to make sure that disinfection and pH levels at the extremities of the system are within limits.

 The source water used to make drinking water (25 wells at about 120 feet underground) is tested quarterly for bacterial levels and annually for water quality tests that help us determine how to best treat the water and when the well needs to be rehabilitated.
 The City Water Treatment Plant has a 4 log designation by the State which means that we have demonstrated the ability to reduce pathogens in the water by 99.99% and that we are mandated to meet very specific and tight limits for tests to maintain our 4 log designation.